fvhreimert/grade-o-matic-3000/README.md

 ---

 ## 🚀 **How to Use**
-1. Upload your students' names and assignments into the system.
-2. Spin the Grade-O-Matic 3000 wheel with a simple click.
+1. Spin the Grade-O-Matic 3000 wheel with a simple click.
-3. Watch as the wheel spins dramatically before landing on a random grade.
+2. Watch as the wheel spins dramatically before landing on a random grade.
-4. Deliver the grades with confidence and a straight face.
+3. Deliver the grades with confidence and a straight face.

 ## 📸 **Screenshots**
 ![Grade Wheel Screenshot](assets/screenshot.png)